Why EcoCertified for the Northeast?

-EcoCertified growers are focused on protecting their pollinators and other beneficial insects, and work hard to protect ground and surface water, wildlife, soil and orchard health, all while growing a marketable crop.
+EcoCertified growers are focused on protecting their pollinators and other beneficial insects and work hard to protect ground and surface water, wildlife, soil, and orchard health, all while growing a marketable crop.

-Launched in 2005, the Eco certification program was created to support growers in our region by bringing together the best of Local and Ecological growing practices, educating the public about their value, and building a market that keeps local orchards thriving and local apples abundant.
+The EcoCertified program was launched in 2005 as a partnership between Red Tomato and a committed group of orchards and scientists, many who were involved in an earlier program called Core Values Northeast.
+The goal then and now is to support growers in our region by bringing together the best of local and ecological growing practices, educating the public about their value, and building a market that keeps local orchards thriving and local apples abundant.

 The Eco program has been developed with the support of funders including:

 USDA, EPA Region 1, Northeastern IPM Center, Northeast Farm Credit, Farm Aid, Toward Sustainability, and many generous individual supporters of Red Tomato.

 We have a big vision for the EcoCertified Program, one we know is audacious for a small nonprofit like Red Tomato and the dedicated orchards and partners who founded the program.
 We believe that thinking big is the only way to ultimately have an impact that reaches a broad audience, strengthens small and mid-sized farms throughout our region and beyond, and builds the kind of sustainable, just and vibrant food system we need and want.
 Our plans for the program include:

 - long-term communications research and marketing to educate consumers about the farming practices behind Eco.
 Learn more at the Farming and Food Narrative Project webpage.

 - expanding EcoCertified and Eco grower networks beyond the Northeast, starting with growers in the Mid-Atlantic and upper Midwest, and